-An utterly humble attire is a must while you are visiting.
 Wat Arun is a dynamically running Thai Buddhist shrine, the administration commands the visitors to dress up in a graceful style.
-This evidently holds that the men are required to dress up in proper pants along with either the short-sleeved or the long-sleeved shirts, obviously, the dresses like tank tops or sleeveless shirts are not allowed.
+This evidently holds that the men are required to dress up in proper pants along with either the short-sleeved or the long-sleeved shirts, obviously, the clothes like tank tops or sleeveless shirts are not allowed.
 Similarly, the females must not wear revealing clothes or knee-length skirts.

 Boat is the best possible way to get to this place.
 As a tourist, you can take a Chao Phraya express boat to Tha Tien pier almost at the Grand Palace which is actually the East bank of this river.
 Once you reach there, you should cross the river via the “Tha Tien express” boat service.
 Throughout the brief ride, the visitors can experience exceptional sights and can have multiple chances to click wonderful photographs the huge Wat Arun prang.

 Visit Thailand with UME Travel

 We have carefully designed some Thailand tours including the sacred and elegant temples to give you some suggestions.
 Treat them simply as inspirations, because we will follow all your particular interests and tastes to create uniquely itinerary for you.